mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 are allowed to be ``None`` (so if you specify a target then ``msg`` can be ``None``, and even ``x`` can be ``None``).

+The ``msg`` message value is simply a normal Python dictionary.
+You can use it to transport any data that does not fit into the ``x`` 2d data array.
+Nodes can take from and add to the current message and it is propagated along with ``x`` data.
+If a normal MDP is contained in a ``BiFlow`` then the message is simply passed around it.
+For a ``BiNode`` it is up to the node how it wants to interact with the message (more detail later).

 The target value is either a string or a number.
 The number is the relative position of the target node in the flow, so a target value of 1 corresponds to the following node, while -1 is the previous node.
 The